 Sending an email feels so easy, that we often don’t give the wording a whole lot of thought.

-From my own experience and from speaking to my colleagues at Palo Alto Software (makers of Outpost), I’ve found that it matters less who you’re speaking to, and more the culture at play within your organization—and the culture you hope to foster overall.
+However, from my own experience and from speaking to my colleagues at Palo Alto Software (makers of Outpost), I’ve found that it matters less about who you’re speaking to.
+Instead, it’s more about the culture at play within your organization—and the culture you hope to foster overall.

 If you’re trying to navigate a new work environment or trying to establish communication standards for your business, here are a few questions you should ask.

 Your relationship with our coworkers and colleagues is going to vary a lot depending on how closely you work, your roles, and your overall rapport.
 No matter how much you attempt to standardize it, the reality is that not every greeting applies to everyone.

 Jonathan Michael, our Outpost marketing manager here at Palo Alto Software, had an interesting take: